 - Expand a dataset in the data pane so that the fields are visible.

 - Select a number field .
 The number should be a total, such as number of crimes or total sales.

 - Drag the field to the page and onto the Map drop zone.
-A proportional symbol map is created.
+A graduated symbol map is created.

 - Expand the legend to display the Layer options pane.

 - Change Symbol type to Counts and Amounts (Color).